-Kaka (Ricardo Izecson dos Santos Leite) is a Brazilian football player who plays as an attacking midfielder or playmaker for Spanish and European powerhouse Real Madrid and for the Brazil national team.
+Kaka (Ricardo Izecson dos Santos Leite) is a retired Brazilian football player who played as an attacking midfielder or playmaker for Real Madrid and AC Milan and for the Brazil national team.

 Kaka commenced his career at the tender age of eight when he began playing for a local team.
 At the time he was also interested in tennis but after moving to Sao Paulo in 1994 to sign up for the youth team he became serious about football.
 However, at the age of 18 Kaka suffered a serious spinal fracture because of a swimming pool accident but he recovered and credits Jesus Christ with his recovery.